jabunce/bunce-fernandez-revilla-2022-growth-model/Growth_Analysis/analysis_hwfull_mal/Readme.md

-# Analysis of male height and weight using unbiased composite model described in appendix
+# Analysis of male height and weight using unbiased composite model (Appendix F.1)

 <br/>
 Steps to reproduce the analysis: